APIDevTools/swagger-express-middleware/docs/samples/yaml.md

 ### Model Definitions
 The next section defines the models for the API: `pet`, `veterinarian`, and `address`.
 Each model definition is a [JSON Schema](http://json-schema.org/examples.html) that defines the model's properties, whether they're required or optional, default values, data types, minimum lengths, min/max values, RegEx patterns, enumerations, and more.

-__TIP:__ If you send JSON data that doesn't comply with the model definition, then the [validation middleware](../validateRequest.md) will return an [HTTP 400 (Bad Request)](http://httpstatusdogs.com/400-bad-request) error.
+__TIP:__ If you send JSON data that doesn't comply with the model definition, then the [parse request middleware](../parseRequest.md) will return an [HTTP 400 (Bad Request)](http://httpstatusdogs.com/400-bad-request) error.

 ### Querying/Deleting Pets
 The first two operations in the Pet Store API are `GET /pets` and `DELETE /pets`.
 Both of these operations can be called without any query parameters, in which case they will return or delete _all_ pets, respectively.
 You can also pass one or more query parameters to filter which pets are returned or deleted.

-For example, [http://localhost:8000/pets?type=cat](http://localhost:8000/pets?type=cat) would get/delete all pets where `type` is "cat", and [http://localhost:8000/pets?age=4&tags=brown&tags=fluffy](http://localhost:8000/pets?age=4&tags=brown&tags=fluffy) would get/delete all pets where `age` is 4 and the `tags` array contains both "brown" and "fluffy".
+For example, [/pets?type=cat](http://localhost:8000/pets?type=cat) would get/delete all pets where `type` is "cat", and [/pets?age=4&tags=brown&tags=fluffy](http://localhost:8000/pets?age=4&tags=brown&tags=fluffy) would get/delete all pets where `age` is 4 and the `tags` array contains both "brown" and "fluffy".
 You can also filter by nested properties.
-For example, [http://localhost:8000/pets?vet.address.state=CA](http://localhost:8000/pets?vet.address.state=CA) would get/delete all pets where the `state` of the `address` of the `vet` is "CA".
+For example, [/pets?vet.address.state=CA](http://localhost:8000/pets?vet.address.state=CA) would get/delete all pets where the `state` of the `address` of the `vet` is "CA".

+##### How Filtering Works
-__TIP:__ This filtering functionality is provided by the [mock middleware](../mock.md).
+This filtering functionality is provided by the [mock middleware](../mock.md).
 It will only filter by query parameters that are explicitly defined in the Swagger API.
-For example, the "name" parameter in [http://localhost:8000/pets?name=Fido](http://localhost:8000/pets?name=Fido) will be ignored, even though pets do have a `name` property, because there is no "name" query parameter defined in the API.
+For example, the "name" parameter in [/pets?name=Fido](http://localhost:8000/pets?name=Fido) will be ignored, even though pets do have a `name` property, because there is no "name" query parameter defined in the API.

 __TIP:__ Notice that all the query parameters are only defined for the `GET` operation, along with a `&petFilters` [YAML anchor](https://en.wikipedia.org/wiki/YAML#Repeated_nodes).
 This allows us to save about 60 lines of duplicated code by simply referencing the anchor in the `DELETE` operation.